 The most common species of tuna offered in canned formats are Albacore, Yellowfin, and Skipjack.
 Yellowfin and Albacore are a much larger species of tuna, and therefore contain more mercury than the smaller tuna species, the Skipjack.
 Can you feed cats tuna?

 If you do feed canned tuna occasionally, and we stress occasionally, try to stick to light tuna.
-This is what Skipjack is often labeled as.
+This is what Skipjack is often labelled as.

 Tuna might not the only ingredient in the can.
 You might see some obvious extras, like flavoured tuna or tuna packed in oil.
 These should definitely be avoided, but even tuna labelled as packed in water could be hiding some extra ingredients that aren’t good for your kitty.

 The first one you’ll see is salt.
 Salt is a very common additive in canned foods.
 It can improve palatability, for humans, and act as a preservative for the fish.
 This excess salt is bad for your cat, so try to look for tuna with no salt added or low sodium.

 Other ingredients like vegetable broth or soy are also commonly found in canned tuna too.
 Try to find the purest option to keep your pet safe.
 Better yet, avoid canned tuna altogether.